-Our peroneus brevis tendon strain rehabilitation program is based on four stages.
+Our peroneus brevis injury rehabilitation program is based on four stages.
 The first priority is to reduce pain and inflammation.
 Then when pain allows improve flexibility, build strength and coordination, and gradually return to full fitness.

 This begins immediately after injury and will last at least 48 hours for a mild injury.
 More severe injuries will require a longer rest period of a couple weeks or more.
 An avulsion strain (where the tendon pulls a piece of bone away with it) may need to be immobilized in a cast.

-- Apply the PRICE principles of protection, rest, ice, compression and elevation.
+- Apply the cold therapy PRICE principles of protection, rest, ice, compression, and elevation.